 Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.com

-To send flowers to the family of Harvey Lacombe, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Harvey Lacombe, please visit Tribute Store